Leveraging Large Language Models for Collective Decision-Making: Evaluation on the Coordination Process

 We constructed a social graph to represent the relationships between teammates and the collaboration among employees based on the organizational structure and the number of meetings shared between any two employees.
 Specifically, teammates are a set of employees who report to the same manager.
 For each employee, we counted how often they met with every other employee.
 We selected the first half of the other employees who shared at least one meeting with this employee as their collaborators. \cref{tab:social_graph_meeting,subfig:meeting_network} show the social subgraph among the members\footnote{The word ``members'' corresponds to the meeting attendees.} invited to a given meeting.

-Finally, the knowledge graph $\cG$ for this synthetic company encompasses all the metadata about employees that is accessible to the system.
-Precisely, the knowledge graph includes the social graph and the profile data of all employees except for their schedule preferences (which are their private information and should be elicited by the system).
+Finally, the database $\cD$ for this synthetic company encompasses all the public information about employees.
+The database includes the social graph and the profile data of all employees except for their schedule preferences (which are their private information and should be elicited by the system).

-In the sequel, we detail our experiment setup, evaluation metrics, and results.
+In the next section, we detail our experiment setup, evaluation metrics, and results.